A B C D E F G H I J M N O P R S T V W

 Accounts Receivable (AR) Aging

-A report that shows all outstanding receivable balances at a specific point in time, broken down into categories by length of time outstanding.
+A report showing all outstanding receivable balances at a specific point in time, broken down into categories by the length of time outstanding.

 Accounts Receivable (AR) Roll-Forward